Inner Space – The Giacinto Scelsi Project

 The Decibel program is informed by considerable background research into Scelsi’s work: including texts in English, French and Italian, consultation with his publisher ‘Parole Gelati’ and attendances at workshops in Italy with the oroignal performers of Scelsi’s works Carole Robinson and Karen Levine.

 Scelsi’s interest in microtonality led him to abandon writing for the piano in the mid-1950’s with the exception of two works recorded here.
-In Aitsi, the natrarl attack of the piano is masked by distortion generated electronically from the attack of the note(s), allowing only the natural decay of the note to be heard.
+In Aitsi, the natural attack of the piano is masked by distortion generated electronically from the attack of the note(s), allowing only the natural decay of the note to be heard.
+Decibel performed the electronics with a newly cerated computer patch; and put the score into the Decibel ScorePlayer for accuracy.

 For bass instrument.